sinbad/SUDS/docs/RunningDialogue.md

 Writing a [script](ScriptReference.md) is one half of using SUDS, the other is running that script via a Dialogue Instance.

+> Note: if you just want to test your script, and not have to hook the dialogue
+> up in your game yet, see [Testing Your Dialogue](Testing.md).

-To create a dialogue, use one of the `CreateDialogue` methods, for example:
+To create a dialogue in game, use one of the `CreateDialogue` methods, for example:

 ![Create dialogue](img/BPCreateDialogue.png)